 Sichuan Tribute Pepper (Hanyuan Sichuan Pepper, Qingxi Gong Jiao)

-Premium red Sichuan pepper (formerly Szechuan pepper) should have a strong citrusy fragrance and taste as well as an intense numbing quality.
-Ours is particularly potent, as it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch.
+As with our other varieties, this hua jiao is particularly potent, as it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch.
 We believe we are the first to (legally) bring in untreated peppercorns, since Chinese suppliers uniformly heat-treat for the U.S. market.

 Usage: Sichuan peppercorns should not be eaten whole unless you want a real jolt, but they are fairly easy to eat around in dishes that use them whole.
 More frequently they are toasted and ground to a coarse or fine powder.
 Alternatively, you can heat them in hot oil to infuse the flavor and remove the peppercorns altogether.

 To grind: Sort Sichuan peppercorns and discard any stray black seeds, twigs or thorns.
 Toast in a dry skillet or toaster oven until pods start to smell very fragrant, but do not brown them.
 Let peppercorns cool, then grind in a spice or coffee grinder or in a mortar and pestle to your desired coarseness.
 If you desire a fine powder, sift out any yellow husks that don't break down.
 Sichuan pepper powder will retain its potent flavor and numbing punch for only a few weeks, so grind in small batches.
 (And never buy pre-ground Sichuan pepper powder if you want to experience the numbing quality of the spice.)

 To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Slate.
 It includes writing and photos from our trip to Qingxi to see the home of Tribute Pepper and meet the farmers who grow it.